Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Better uav respawn handling
 - Fixed: Show correct name of additional respawn point or farp instead of position when selecting a respawn pos in revive dialog
 - Fixed: Typo in fn_uncon_oneframe.sqf
+- Changed: Additional respawn points are now sorted by name

 3.95
 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!